-While headed to Scandinavia this spring I had the chance to stop in Paris for one week!
+While headed to Scandinavia this spring, I had the chance to stop in Paris for one week!
 I can’t believe I hadn’t yet visited this iconic city.
 And spring in Paris is as romantic and beautiful as they say.
-We did most of our exploring of Paris in three days and spent the rest of our time checking items off of my bucket list in areas outside the city.
+We explored Paris in three days and spent the rest of our time checking items off my bucket list in areas outside the city.

 There is no way I could have experienced so much of the city in so little time without the generous sponsorship by the Paris Convention and Tourism Board.
-They provided my family Paris Museum Passes and Paris Transport Passes.
-Paris is one of the most visited cities in the world and the lines for everything were very long.
+They provided my family with Paris Museum Passes and Paris Transport Passes.
+Paris is one of the most visited cities in the world, and the lines for everything were very long.
 The passes allowed us to bypass most of them and made taking the Metro a breeze.
 I will be sure to buy them again next time I go.
-Here is a breakdown of how we spent our whole 7 days around Paris.
-Our Paris Museum Passes were for 3 days, day 1-3 were devoted to spending three days in Paris.
+Here is a breakdown of how we spent our whole seven days around Paris.
+Our Paris Museum Passes were for three days.
+Days 1-3 were devoted to spending three days in Paris.

 Arrive in Paris.

 We arrived from our overnight flight in the late afternoon.
-I am a firm believer in dealing with jet lag by getting right out the day I arrive in Europe and start exploring.
+I firmly believe in dealing with jet lag by getting out the day I arrive in Europe and start exploring.

-I wanted to stay in a hotel that had room for my family of four, is convenient to the Metro, moderately priced and would let me experience the life of an everyday Parisian.
+I wanted to stay in a hotel with room for my family of four that was convenient to the Metro, was moderately priced, and let me experience the life of an everyday Parisian.
 We did not want to be in the middle of the main tourist area.
-I tend to explore while my family is still asleep, so I want to be walking distance from interesting things.
+I tend to explore while my family is still asleep, so I like to be within walking distance of interesting things.
 Hôtel des Bains perfectly fit the bill for us.
 The whole family loved all the nearby fruit markets and cafes.
 It is close to the Luxembourg Gardens and is in the neighborhood of Montparnasse.
-Twice weekly there is a street market one block away.
+Twice weekly, there is a street market one block away.
 Also in the area is the super cute Hotel Delambre.

 Immerse yourself in Paris’ Museums.